UrbanAnalyst/docs/src/example.md

 This chapter demonstrates most of the capabilities of the [Urban Analyst platform](https://urbananalyst.city) through exploring comparisons between the cities of Paris, France, and Berlin, Germany.
-It is important to remember throughout that lower values in all UTA statistics are always better.
+It is important to remember throughout that lower values in all UA statistics are always better.
 Values are also weighted by local population densities.
 This is important because, for example, public transport systems should be constructed to offer the fastest services to the areas where most people live.
 Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, so that for example travel times from unpopulated parts of a city would be weighted equally to times from densely populated parts.
-Weighting travel times, and all other UTA variables, by population density converts them to values as experienced on average by each person in a city.
+Weighting travel times, and all other UA variables, by population density converts them to values as experienced on average by each person in a city.

-The comparisons in this chapter between Paris and Berlin are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons with all other UTA cities.
+The comparisons in this chapter between Paris and Berlin are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons with all other UA cities.
 The "Maps" page can then be used to examine the actual spatial distributions of particular variables or relationships within any given city.